gethsun1/POS-Point-Of-Sale-Web-System/README.md

 --------NEXT-----------------

 type nodemon on the command line and press enter.
-Open the project on a browser with the specified port. to signup as an admin user add  /signup.
+Open the project on a browser with the specified port.
+To signup as an admin user add  /signup.
 You can change the route path afterwards